svroonland/zio-kinesis/README.md

 When a worker is stopped, its leases are released so that other workers may pick them up.

+### Resharding

+Changing the stream's shard count, or _resharding_, is fully supported.
+When a shard is split or two shards are merged, before processing of the new shard starts, the parent shard(s) are processed until the end.
+When a worker detects the end of a shard it is processing, Kinesis will tell it the new (child) shards and their processing will start immediately after both parent shards have.

+When another worker is processing one of the parent shards, it may take a while for this to be detected.

+To ensure that no shard is left behind, the list of shards is refreshed periodically.

+### Consuming multiple Kinesis streams

+If you want to process more than one Kinesis stream, simply create more than one instance and ensure that the application name is unique per stream.
+The application name is used to create a lease table.
+Unique application names will create a lease table per stream, to ensure that shard IDs do not conflict.
+Unlike the KCL, which heavily uses threads, there should be no performance need to have multi-stream support built into `Consumer`.

+For example, if your application name is `"order_processing"` and you want to consume the streams `"orders"` and `"payments`", create one `Consumer` with the application name `"order_processing_orders"` and one `"order_processing_payments"`.

 ### Customization

 The following parameters can be customized: